 Apprentices also are assessed an ASSA fee of 2 percent which is deducted from apprentices' earnings; this fee is charged by the ASSA and not by The Apprentice School.
 Membership in the ASSA shall include all apprentices enrolled in The Apprentice School.
 A change in the amount of activity fees may be proposed by a majority vote of the Student Council and submitted to The Student Services Administrator for review.

-An apprentice becomes a member at the time of his/her enrollment in The Apprentice School and remains a member until completion or termination of his/her apprenticeship and shall be required to pay all activity fees as stated in this Constitution, Article VIII, Section 1.
-The activity fees are allocated between the ASSA and The Apprentice School Athletics Department, as well as other organizations as authorized by the Manager, Admissions, or the designee.
+An apprentice becomes a member of ASSA at the time of his/her enrollment in The Apprentice School and remains a member until completion or termination of his/her apprenticeship and shall be required to pay all activity fees as stated in the Constitution, Article VIII, Section 1.
+The activity fees are allocated between the ASSA and The Apprentice School Athletics Department, as well as other organizations as authorized by the Manager, Academics, Admissions, Student Affairs, and Night School or the designee.

-For the Optional Programs offered by The Apprentice School for its apprentices at partnering institutions, costs of tuition and fees for the community college and university courses offered in these programs are paid for by Newport News Shipbuilding on behalf of participating apprentices to the partnering institution.
+For the Optional Programs offered by The Apprentice School at partnering institutions, costs of tuition and fees for the community college and university courses offered in these programs are paid for by Newport News Shipbuilding on behalf of participating apprentices to the partnering institution.
 Participating apprentices are expected to satisfactorily complete the courses with a grade of A, B, or C, or 2.0 on a scale of 4.0 or higher.

-However, for those Optional Program apprentices whose course grade results in a 'D' or 'F' or who drop a course(s) at a partnering institutions prior to completion but after the deadline to drop for a full refund may result in repayment of tuition fees.
-Prior to the beginning of each semester, apprentices who are enrolled at courses at a partnering institutions agree to repay Huntington Ingalls Incorporated by personal check or money order the costs of tuition and fees paid on apprentices' behalf by Huntington Ingalls Incorporated if (a) apprentices' performance in a course results in a D or F grade, or (b) apprentices drop the course(s) prior to completion, but after the deadline to drop for a full refund to be paid to Huntington Ingalls Incorporated.
+However, for those Optional Program apprentices whose course grade results in a 'D' or 'F' or who drop a course(s) at a partnering institution prior to completion but after the deadline to drop for a full refund may result in repayment of tuition fees.
+Prior to the beginning of each semester, apprentices who are enrolled in courses at a partnering institutions agree to repay HII by personal check or money order the costs of tuition and fees paid on apprentices' behalf by HII if (a) apprentices' performance in a course results in a D or F grade, or (b) apprentices drop the course(s) prior to completion, but after the deadline to drop for a full refund to be paid to HII.
 Such reimbursement payment will be made within 30 days of the community college or university issuance of course results or the date the course(s) was dropped, as applicable.
-In the event apprentices' employment with Huntington Ingalls Incorporated, Newport News Shipbuilding Division terminates prior to the completion of a course and after the deadline to drop for refund to be paid to Huntington Ingalls Incorporated, then apprentices must authorize the Payroll Department of Huntington Ingalls Incorporated to withhold from apprentices' final paychecks an amount equal to the cost of tuition and fees paid on their behalf.
-In the event apprentices' employment with Huntington Ingalls Incorporated, Newport News Shipbuilding Division is voluntarily terminated, then apprentices agree to repay the Company all the costs of tuition and fees paid on the apprentices' behalf within the prior 12 If the amount owed may not be fully deducted from apprentices' paychecks, such reimbursement amount shall constitute an unpaid debt, and Huntington Ingalls Incorporated may pursue any remedies available at law or equity for its collection.
+In the event apprentices' employment with HII, Newport News Shipbuilding Division terminates prior to the completion of a course and after the deadline to drop for refund to be paid to HII, then apprentices must authorize the Payroll Department of HII to withhold from apprentices' final paychecks an amount equal to the cost of tuition and fees paid on their behalf.
+In the event apprentices' employment with HII, Newport News Shipbuilding Division is voluntarily terminated, then apprentices agree to repay the Company all the costs of tuition and fees paid on the apprentices' behalf within the prior 12 months.
+If the amount owed may not be fully deducted from apprentices' paychecks, such reimbursement amount shall constitute an unpaid debt, and HIImay pursue any remedies available at law or equity for its collection.
 The Director of Education, may waive some or all reimbursement requirements in cases of hardship.
 Such determinations will be made on an individual, case-by-case basis, and shall be at the sole discretion of the Director of Education whose decision is final.